 Adorable Desi Cechin was diagnosed with stage IV high-risk neuroblastoma April 16, 2014.
 Her parents learned the devastating news that the size of the tumor made it inoperable.
 She has been undergoing several aggressive treatments of chemotherapy and clinical trials since April 24, 2014, at Loma Linda University Children’s Hospital in Loma Linda, Calif., and at Memorial Sloan Kettering Cancer Center in New York.

 Ready to kick off your own campaign for a child with cancer and family in need or to raise awareness about childhood cancer?
+Check out twelve ways you can support childhood cancer awareness.
 Launch a crowdfunding campaign today.

 For more information on stem cell treatment see our post Is Stem Cell Therapy Right For You?